 Cyclamen parviflorum Pobed. is an alpine plant growing at an altitude between 1200-2400 m (3,950-7,900 ft) in coniferous mountain woodlands of Northwest Turkey.
 It has small dull dark unmarked green leaves and pink flowers with a purplish blotch at the base of the petal appeaing with the mature leaves.
 Tubers are globose to depressed globose, 3 cm (1.2 in), sometimes larger, smooth, brown and velvety when mature and root from the center of the base.
 Photos from John Lonsdale.

-Cyclamen persicum is the species used for all the large-flowers cultivars that are available for purchase.
+Cyclamen persicum Mill is the species used for all the large-flowers cultivars that are available for purchase.
 It is from the eastern Mediterranean where it grows in open rocky areas and in scrub.
-It blooms in winter or early spring with fragrant plain white, white with a carmine mouth, or pinkish carmine flowers.
-Leaves are variable.
-Photos by John Lonsdale.
+It flowers in winter or early spring with mature leaves.
+Flowers are fragrant, plain white, white with a carmine mouth, or pinkish carmine, twisted, without auricles on the base.
+Photos 1-2 by John Lonsdale.
 Photos 3-4 were taken by Mary Sue Ittner.

 Cyclamen pseudibericum Hildebr. is a very attractive species from Turkey that grows in a small area of the easternmost region of the Mediterranean north of the Syrian border in an area with a moister climate than some of the surrounding areas.
 It is found in coniferous forests or deciduous scrub in deep leaf litter or sometimes in more open rocky areas and screes.
 It has purplish carmine large fragrant non auricled flowers with a dark stain around the mouth and a white rim and flowers with mature leaves from March to May.
 The dark green heart shaped leaves have toothed margins and sometimes are beautifully marked with a hastate pattern, speckling, or blotching of silver and green.
 Tubers are subglobose to depressed globose to 7 cm (2.8 in) and are smooth when young becoming corky and fissured with age and root from the base.
 The first four photos including a tuber on a 1 cm grid were taken by Mary Sue Ittner.
 In her northern California garden flowering occurs earlier, January to February.
 The last two photos were taken by John Lonsdale.

 Cyclamen purpurascens Miller, syn.
 Cyclamen europaeum Linnaeus, is found in woodland where it grows on moist rocky slopes rich in leaf mould and in deep to dappled shade at altitudes between 250-1,300 m over a broad European distribution.
-The nicely scented flowers appear from late summer to late autumn and are pale to deep carmine and do not have auricles around the mouth.
+The nicely scented flowers appear from late summer to late autumn and are pale to deep carmine, generally darker with no to small auricles around the mouth.
 Pedicels curl from the top downwards as fruits develop.
 Leaves are round to heart or kidney shaped, as wide as long with an untoothed or slightly toothed unlobed margin, shiny green and plain, or with a marbled zone in paler green, cream or silver.
 This species is often evergreen, with new leaves appearing as it loses its old leaves in late spring to summer.
 Tubers are rounded, becoming knobbly as they age to 6 cm (2.3 in) across and root from all over the sides and base.
 The first photo was taken by Mary Sue Ittner who did not find it as easy to grow and flower as some of the other species she grows.
 It was plagued by mites.
 She read that it benefits from being kept cool and not allowed to dry out in summer, being planted deeply (see contrasting note below), and being well mulched.
 The second by Hans Joschko.
 He wrote: These plants grow without any problems in my garden from many different locations: Lake Lugano (Italy), Lake Garda (Italy), the woods near Vienna (Austria), Savoyen (France), Istria (Croatia), and Lake Plitvice (Croatia).
-Photos three, four and five are by John Lonsdale.
+The rest of the photos were taken by John Lonsdale.

-The photos below by Giorgio Pozzi, September 2009, are from wild specimens collected and grown in the garden.
+The first photos below by Giorgio Pozzi, September 2009, are from wild specimens collected and grown in the garden.
 In northern Italy they need to be planted not too deeply, in a very soft and rich compost in the ground or in pots where it is easier to collect the seed capsules that form inside the coiled stems.
 The first photo illustrates plants with a tuber that is partly out of the ground and in the second there are seed capsules.
 Photos 3-5 were taken by Mary Sue Ittner in Northern Italy.

 Cyclamen purpurascens forma carmineolineatum named by P.A.H.
 Hendrikx in 2000 is a new form that closely resembles C. purpurascens forma album Grey-Wilson.
 It is distinguished from the latter by the presence of a distinct carmine zone around the mouth.
 Photo from Hans Joschko who writes: "I have found only one plant of this type in a large population of Cyclamen purpurascens in the French Alps (Savoyen) opposite Mt.
 Blanc."

-Cyclamen repandum, a species from southern Europe, is one of the last species to break dormancy for me, sometimes not until winter.
+Cyclamen repandum Sm., a species from southern Europe, is one of the last species to break dormancy, sometimes not until winter.
 The leaves are heart shaped with a narrow and deep sinus making them almost triangular.
 They are angled and lobed and often toothed.
 Flowers often appear with or soon after the leaves and are white to pale or deep pink, often with a pink or purplish red zone around the mouth, or carmine magenta or reddish purple.
 Flowers are without auricles at the base, with a protruding style and twisted petals.
 Tubers are depressed-globose to 6 cm (2.3 in) or larger, velvety and deep chestnut brown but corky with age, rooting from the center of the lower surface.
 Photos by John Lonsdale and Mary Sue Ittner.
-The last photo shows the tuber on a 1 cm grid.
+The last two photo shows different sized tubers on a 1 cm grid.
 In spite of the signs of new shoots when repotting, it will be months before any signs of life appear above the surface.
-In her California garden leaves don't usually show until December.
+In Mary Sue's California garden leaves don't usually show until December.
 In 2015 there were still flowers however (without leaves) at late as October.
 Ants must be spreading the seeds around as a lot of plants are appearing in the ground and other pots, even ones that are not close to other Cyclamen repandum plants.

 Cyclamen repandum ssp. peloponnesiacum Grey-Wilson, syn.
 Cyclamen rhodium ssp. peloponnesiacum (Grey-Wilson) J.Compton & Culham, from Greece has silver splashed leaves or sometimes speckled leaves that are as broad as long or broader and pink flowers with a deeper carmine-pink zone around the mouth or intense carmine-magenta.
 First photo from Mary Sue Ittner of plants blooming in Northern California in February.
-Second photo by John Lonsdale.
+The other photos were taken by John Lonsdale.

 Photographs taken in Greece by Antigoni Rentzeperis.

 Cyclamen repandum ssp. repandum grows in dappled shade in leaf litter, rock crevices, or at the bases of trees.
-Leaves are green with a grey-green or silver hastate pattern, but without flecking.
+Leaves are longer than broad, green with a grey-green or silver hastate pattern, but without flecking.
 Flowers are carmine-pink or carmine-magenta.
 The first photo by Mary Sue Ittner is of a plant grown from seed not designated by subspecies that fits the description for this species.
 It usually starts to bloom in Northern California in February.
 The next two photos from Hans Joschko are of a white form, sometimes identified as 'Album' or forma album.